Clyde-Kertzer/clydekertzer.com/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Clyde Kertzer and I am a senior studying mathematics at University of Colorado, Boulder.
 I have applied to grad school for number theory, but I also enjoy representation theory and character theory!
-I am tutor at the <a href="https://www.mathnasium.com/math-centers/boulder">Mathnasium</a> and <a href="https://prepacademytutors.com/location/boulder/?tutor=clyde-k">Prep Academy</a>.
+I am tutor at the <a href="https://www.mathnasium.com/math-centers/boulder">Mathnasium</a> and for <a href="https://prepacademytutors.com/location/boulder/?tutor=clyde-k">Prep Academy</a>.

 ---